fern-demo/akamai-config/fern/markdown-content/v1/Development/developer-tools/dev-environment-tutorial.md

 # Define the build tasks

-At this point, you have a syntactically correct `main.ts` file representing the "Go Premium" business logic that you want to pull forward from the content origin to the {{COMPANY_NICKNAME}} Edge.
+At this point, you have a syntactically correct `main.ts` file representing the "Go Premium" business logic that you want to pull forward from the content origin to the <Markdown src="../../../snippets/COMPANY_NICKNAME.mdx" /> Edge.
 Next, you need to define the build tasks.
 This requires one last update to `package.json`.
 To do this you need to remove the dummy test script placeholder that `npm init` added, add a package config variable to hold the EdgeWorker ID (3686 for this example), and define the build steps.

 The build steps must: